laixintao/iredis/iredis/data/commands/acl-cat.md

 ACL categories are very useful in order to create ACL rules that include or exclude a large set of commands at once, without specifying every single command.
-For instance the following rule will let the user `karin` perform everything but the most dangerous operations that may affect the server
+For instance, the following rule will let the user `karin` perform everything but the most dangerous operations that may affect the server
 stability: